-Here’s some of the notable features and indicators on the platform.
+Here are some of the notable features and indicators on this trading platform.

-Bookmap enables various types of charts including candlestick, bar and line with scalable time frames from days down to milliseconds, and you can even zoom in to data at the nanosecond scale.
-You can also view order flow data and volume is visualized on the charts, thereby making it a key staple with the software.
-At first glance, they can very overwhelming, so it really helps to start with a basic candlestick chart and then add one indicator at a time to understand how they each work.
+Bookmap enables various types of charts including candlestick, bar, and line.
+The timeframes can be scaled from days down to milliseconds, and you can even zoom in to data at the nanosecond scale.
+You can also view order flow data and trading volume on the charts.
+At first glance, this appears overwhelming.
+It really helps to start with a basic candlestick chart and then add one indicator at a time to understand how they each work.
 Once you’re comfortable with Bookmap, you can stack your charts with multiple indicators.

-Taking the concept of volume bars to a much deeper level, volume bubbles illustrates the magnitude of buying volume at the inside asks or selling volume at the inside bids for each period.
-Users can witness when buyers overwhelm sellers with large green volume bubble accompanying each candle.
-Users can zoom into the bubble to see the actual buy and sell trades and the progression of the bubble along with states on buying vs. selling.
-Market orders are used to construct the bubbles since they are the best indication of motived buying or selling.
-Users can zoom down to single trades and millisecond time frames.
+Bookmap’s volume bubbles take the idea of volume bars to the next level.
+They illustrate the magnitude of buying volume at the inside ask or selling volume at the inside bid for each chart interval.
+It’s easy to see when buyers overwhelm sellers because a large green volume bubble will accompany the candle.
+You can zoom in to the bubble to see the actual buy and sell trades along with the progression of the bubble as the trading action happens within the candle.

 Bookmap Premium Features

-The LLT enables you to spot the largest limit orders hidden with the order books.
+The large lot tracker (LLT) enables you to spot the largest limit orders hidden with an order book.
 Icebergs are orders that only transmit a fraction of the actual trade order.
-Spoofing and sweeps can be spotted easier as well as specific trading algorithm (algo) patterns like the Ignition, which is commonly used by high-frequency-trading (HFT) programs to spike or drop stock to suck in other algos and traders.
-Like starting an engine, ignition also stir up price volatility with a combination of sweep sand spoofs.
+The LLT highlights spoofing, sweeps, and specific trading algorithm patterns like the Ignition.
+This is commonly used by high-frequency trading programs to spike or drop a stock to suck in other algos and traders.
+Like starting an engine, the Ignition strategy also stirs up price volatility with a combination of sweep sand spoofs.

-Bookmap also offers a market data visualization for the limit order book (LOB), centralized limit order book (CLOB) and depth of market (DOM) data and EDGX.
-The perspective using the various indicators is refined to give the equivalent of an x-ray view of the price action.
+Bookmap also offers a market data visualization for the limit order book (LOB), centralized limit order book (CLOB), depth of market (DOM) data, and EDGX data.
+The visual display of these indicators is refined to give traders the equivalent of an x-ray view of ongoing price action.

-With all the pieces of data available, it’s hard to analyze more than a single instrument in real-time.
-Bookmap enables the Repeat Mode to record and playback the action down to milliseconds to analyze or export.
-This is most helpful for quants and algorithm developers to help create back-test, authenticate and validate models.
+With all the pieces of data available in Bookmap, it can be hard to analyze more than a single instrument in real-time.
+Bookmap offers a Market Replay mode so you can record and playback the action.
+This is most helpful for quants and algorithm developers who want to create, back-test, authenticate, and validate their models.

-Bookmap provides their API to integrate with proprietary, high-low latency and/or algorithmic trading strategies.
+Bookmap provides an API to integrate with proprietary, high-low latency, and/or algorithmic trading strategies.
 Experienced traders and programmers can automate execution and trade management triggers.

 Is Bookmap a Good Value?